 We are most proud of the lives we’ve seen changed through the relationships we’ve built with the Lafayette Parish jails and local treatment centers.
 Nothing makes us happier than to see other people achieving their dreams.
 We have seen over 300 people come through Safehouse’s Celebrate Recovery program alone, and the impact of each of those changed lives reaches even further into the community to spread kindness and hope.

 4. Where do you see your business in 10 years?
 What are your plans for the future?

-5. 1A is “Focused on Forward” – meaning we are taking an active role of improving the community we live in.
-Our members are Focused on Forward, too! - What does Focused on Forward mean to you?
-How is your company Focused on Forward?
+5. 1A is making an impact as we take an active role in improving the community we live in.
+Our members are making an impact, too! – What does impact mean to you?
+How is your company making an impact?

 An impact is the measure of our actions and how they benefit the society we are in.

 At Safehouse, we have found the best way to do that is to draw a 3-mile radius and ask ourselves, “How can we meet the needs of the people in our surrounding neighborhoods?”
 We are making an impact by coming alongside people and stepping into their hurts, habits, and hang-ups, and we are committed to going through that journey with them.
 We measure success by adding value to individuals and restoring connections within the community.